BlackRookSoftware/RookScript/QUICK-GUIDE.md

 ```
 numbers = [1, 2, 3, 4, 5];
-// will print each number in "numbers" on its own line.
+// will print number in "numbers" on its own line.
-each (x : numbers)
+(x : numbers)
 {
     println(x);
 }